LifeScopeLabs/lifescopelabs.github.io/lifescope-index.md

 The core of LIFESCOPE is an automated set of tools to collect personal data (via [API ETL Scripts](https://lifescopelabs.github.io/etl.html), [Browser Plugin](https://lifescopelabs.github.io/browser-extension.html), [App](https://lifescopelabs.github.io/app.html) repositories) and organize everything a standard way.
 All of the collected data is organized into a [database](https://lifescopelabs.github.io/database.html) and presented with the [API](https://lifescopelabs.github.io/api.html).

+The LIFESCOPE platform is designed to be completely pluggable.
+Easily add data sources, change data organization, change database technologies, and create apps on the API.

 ## Data Collection
 LIFESCOPE collects personal information from three places.
 When you create connections in the App or API, [API ETL Scripts](https://lifescopelabs.github.io/etl.html) will run.
 The [Browser Plugin](https://lifescopelabs.github.io/browser-extension.html) allows for opting into recording url and visits.
 The plugin can also scrape webpages.
 The native and web JavaScrip [App](https://lifescopelabs.github.io/app.html) can pull information on the device such as locations and contacts.